longkai/kennylong.io/README.md

   - README.* # Any file start with README.xxx would be parse as an article.
 skip_dirs: # Dirs will be skipped when parsing.
   - .* # Skip hidden dirs.
-  - assets # *assets* dir is resered as front-end resources.
+  - assets # Reserved for front-end resources.
+  - list # Reserved for pagination.
 github:
   user: # Github user name
   repo: # Github repo name